 What happens once I have made a report?

 To maintain the confidentiality of our security process and system and due to certain legal restrictions (such as data protection legislation) we are not able to provide detailed feedback on issues brought to our attention.
 So, unless we require additional information, we are unlikely to contact you back in person.
 However, this doesn't mean we are ignoring your report.

 I've been contacted by the Abuse Team - what happens next?

 If you receive an email from us about abuse originating from your account there are a few things to bear in mind:

 If you are unsure what the problem is then contact us.
-A member of our Support Team will be able to help you.
+A member of our Support Team on 0800 432 0200 who will be able to help you.